schnensch0/zelk/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What feature would you like to see added to Zelk?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe what you'd want to have added

-**Describe the solution you'd like**
+**How would you like it to be implemented?**
-A clear and concise description of what you want to happen.
+Suggest a solution, what should be done?

 **Additional context**
 Add any other context or screenshots about the feature request here.